 The main thing is, it's totally risk free.
 SBI has a full money back guarantee.
 They're happy for you to try it out to see how you like it.

 How do I make money?
-At the moment mostly with advertising.
+Initially I made money mostly with advertising.
 You probably saw the links throughout the site that say "Ads by Goooogle".
 Every time someone is interested and clicks on one I make money.

-(This is such a popular question that I wrote this page with more details about my income and answers to other common questions.
-The last update on it is from Nov 2012.)
+(This is such a popular question that I wrote this page with more details about my income and answers to other common questions.)

-There are countless other ways to make money with a website: create your own egoods to sell, sell other people's products for a commission, get paid for leads and referrals and more.
+There are countless ways to make money with a website: create your own e-goods to sell (my main source of income as of 2017), sell other people's products for a commission, get paid for leads and referrals (my second most important income stream) and more.
 SBI shows you how to do all that.

 You can get some more ideas from what other SBIers are doing.
 Just have a look at the case studies.